isomerpages/gb-assist/_gov-assist/3c-grants.md

 BCA co-funds up to 90% of selected training courses and skills assessments for firms in the built environment sector, with the aim of improving the capability of the workforce.

 <a href="https://www1.bca.gov.sg/public/students/workforce-training-and-upgrading-scheme" target="_blank" style="color:#037e8a">Find out more</a>

-#### Work-Study Programme (WSP)

-The WSPs are targeted at fresh graduates and mid-career individuals by providing a head-start in careers related to their discipline of study and opportunities to build on skills and knowledge acquired in school.

-<a href="https://www.enterprisejobskills.gov.sg/content/recruit-talent/work-study-programme.html" target="_blank" style="color:#037e8a">Find out more</a>